Connect with us

 It is highly likely that you will begin your trip with a flight.
 Booking your first flight or round the world ticket should be a priority as flight prices tend to increase the closer you get to your departure date.

-Web sites such as Skyscanner are brilliant tools to compare flights.
+Use websites to compare flights.
 Many airlines offer round the world tickets and some specialist companies can even get discounted fares for under 26’s and students if you search around enough..

 Registering with a frequent flyer program can be very rewarding in the long term future.